pchiwan/ko-Timer/README.md

 As of now, the timer only has two methods.

 ### __start__
 Starts the timer.
-If the timer had been stopped the countdown will pick up from where it left off.
+If the timer had been stopped, the countdown will pick up from where it left off.

 ### __stop__
 Stops the timer.

+### __toggle__
+Starts the timer if it's stopped, or stops it if it's running.

 ### __reset__
 Resets the timer.
 You can optionally provide a parameter with the new time limit; otherwise the time limit provided on instatiation will be used.
 The timer will stop running when reset, if you want it to automatically start running again pass `true` as the second parameter.
 I.e.: